glydrfreak/vSpeedVario-mini/README.md

 ### FIRMWARE UPDATES
 #### Source code last updated: `5/11/2018`
-- For the most up-to-date source code for your v^SPEED mini, download and extract the files in this repository and replace the existing files in your `vSpeed_mini` folder.
+- For the most up-to-date source code for your v^SPEED mini, download and extract the <a href="https://github.com/glydrfreak/vSpeedVario-mini/archive/master.zip" raw=true>files</a> in this repository and replace the existing files in your `vSpeed_mini` folder.
 - You may want to keep your existing `DEFAULT_SETTINGS.h` file if you have made changes to it.
 - To see the most recent date that your existing code was updated, see the first line of code in `vSpeed_mini.ino`.
 - a `changeLog.txt` is provided in the `vSpeed_mini` folder.